 Sharing of data

 Innisfree uses an international network of advisers and service providers.
-Irrespective of how we obtain your personal data it may be necessary or desirable to share this personal data with third parties such as professional advisers, including their subcontractors, in jurisdictions outside of the European Economic Area.
+Irrespective of how we obtain your personal data it may be necessary or desirable to share this personal data with third parties such as professional advisers, including their subcontractors, in jurisdictions outside of the UK and the European Economic Area.
 We will only do this for the purposes outlined in the ‘Information we collect and how this is used’ section, above.

 Retention of data